 Adjusted net revenues exclude investment gains and losses and dividends and interest on employee long-term incentive compensation-related investments.
 In addition, adjusted net revenues offset distribution-related payments to third parties as well as amortization of deferred sales commissions against distribution revenues.
 We believe offsetting net revenues by distribution-related payments is useful for our investors and other users of our financial statements because such presentation appropriately reflects the nature of these costs as pass-through payments to third parties who perform functions on behalf of our sponsored mutual funds and/or shareholders of these funds.
 We offset amortization of deferred sales commissions against net revenues because such costs, over time, essentially offset our distribution revenues.
 We also exclude additional pass-through expenses we incur (primarily through our transfer agency) that are reimbursed and recorded as fees in revenues.
-These fees have no impact on operating income, but they do have an impact on our operating margin.
+These fees do not affect operating income, but they do affect our operating margin.
 As such, we exclude these fees from adjusted net revenues.

 Lastly, in 2015 we excluded 90% of the investment gains and losses of our consolidated venture capital fund attributable to non-controlling interests.
-Effective January 1, 2016, as a result of adopting a new accounting standard (see Note 2 to our condensed consolidated financial statements), our consolidated venture capital fund is included with other consolidated VIEs and we adjust for the revenue impact of consolidating VIEs by eliminating the consolidated VIEs' revenues and including AB's fees from such VIEs and AB's investment gains and losses on its investments in such VIEs that were eliminated in consolidation.
-In addition, in 2016 we excluded a realized gain of \$75.3 million resulting from the liquidation of an investment in Jasper Wireless Technologies, Inc. ("Jasper"), which was acquired by Cisco Systems, Inc., because it was not part of our core operating results.
+Effective January 1, 2016, as a result of adopting a new accounting standard (see Note 2 to our condensed consolidated financial statements), we account for our consolidated venture capital fund in the same manner as our other consolidated VIEs.
+We adjust for the revenue impact of consolidating VIEs by eliminating the consolidated VIEs' revenues and including AB's fees from such VIEs and AB's investment gains and losses on its investments in such VIEs that were eliminated in consolidation.
+In addition, in the first quarter of 2016 we excluded a realized gain of \$75.3 million resulting from the liquidation of an investment in Jasper Wireless Technologies, Inc. ("Jasper"), which was acquired by Cisco Systems, Inc., because it was not part of our core operating results.